Project-Saphi/Saphira/Documentation/commands.md

 - `category` - The racing category (autocomplete available)

 **Response:**
-- Top 20 times for the specified track and category
+- Top times for the specified track and category
+- Buttons to navigate between pages, 20 entries per page

 ### `/matchup`
 Get the matchup between 2 players for a particular category.